Segment States

 too many open files (from <backend data point name>)

-If data is not written for a longer time, the InfluxDB® does not create any new segments.
+New segments are not created if no data needs to be saved for the time range of the segment.
 If a backup should be made, the newest existing segment will be changed from "Current" to "Online".
 Otherwise, the backup would not work

 The transition between the different states can be done manually and / or automatically.
-Note that a Restore always has to be done manually and Switch cannot be done manually with specific databases / backends (e.g. with InfluxDB®).
+Note that a restore must always be performed manually and Switch cannot be performed manually with InfluxDB® databases / backends.

 Every segment also carries a unique ID which is used internally to address a specific segment.